AppOutlet/AppOutlet/.github/ISSUE_TEMPLATE/bug_report.md

 **Evidences**
 If applicable, add screenshots, videos or logs to help explain your problem.

-**Environment (please complete the following information):**
+**Environment:**
 - Operating system:
 - App Outlet version:
+- App Outlet package distribution(deb, AppImage, rpm)

 **Additional context**
 Add any other context about the problem here.